xiuchaos/followPapers/Notes/1008_DLinMedimg.md

 ### 3. segmentation
-Challenges:
-class imbalance,as most voxels/pixels in an image are from the non-diseased class.
+C**class imbalance**,as most voxels/pixels in an image are from the non-diseased class.
 > challenge that lesion segmentation shares with object detection

-	* 1. combat this by **adapting the loss function**: *Brosch 2016* defined it to be a weighted combination of the sensitivity and the specificity, with a larger weight for the specificity to make it less sensitive to the data imbalance.
+1. combat this by **adapting the loss function**: *Brosch 2016* defined it to be a weighted combination of the sensitivity and the specificity, with a larger weight for the specificity to make it less sensitive to the data imbalance.

-	* 2. balance the data set by performing **data augmentation on positive samples** *Kamnitsas 2017; Litjens 2016; Pereira 2016*.
+2. balance the data set by performing **data augmentation on positive samples** *Kamnitsas 2017; Litjens 2016; Pereira 2016*.

 annoted training data:
 	* as the an notation burden to generate training data, **weakly-supervised deep learning** has been explored by *Hwang and Kim 2016*, who adopted such a strategy for the detection of nodules in chest radiographs and lesions in mammography.